 UK government Masters loans

-If you're starting a postgraduate course from September 2021 you may be entitled to a government-backed loan of up to £11,570.
+If you're starting a postgraduate course from September 2021, you may be entitled to a government-backed loan.

 A postgraduate Masters loan can help with your course fees and living costs while you study a postgraduate Masters course.